Note: For late applications please see Part 2 below.

 There are 180 places for boys at Queen Mary’s Grammar School for entry to Year 7 in September 2021.
 Admission is based on the results of the School’s Entrance Test.

 We administer the Test as part of a Consortium of grammar schools in Shropshire, Walsall and Wolverhampton.
-For September 2021 entry, the main entrance test will take place between 3rd to 6th October 2020.
-Arrangements will be made for boys who were ill on the day and also for late applications.
+For September 2021 entry, the main entrance test took place in October 2020.

 The Test comprises two papers of about an hour each, which assess Verbal Reasoning/English, Non-Verbal Reasoning and Mathematics.
 Candidates are given a break between the papers.
 Questions are included in question booklets.
 Candidates MUST write answers on the separate answer sheets provided.
 To help candidates prepare before the Test we provide familiarisation guides (see below).